Enough

 Whereas my own daughter legally took my husband's last name, willingly and of her own volition, because that man earned it.

-We have the truth:
+We have the truth, which speaks for itself.

-Heather P. is an essayist and longtime ghostwriter publishing unapologetic stories about trauma, reinvention, and the absurdity of real life.
+Heather P. is an essayist and longtime ghostwriter publishing darkly funny, brutally honest stories about trauma, resilience, and healing.